ngi-indi/module-bias-gym/README.md

 this script contains the initialization of the models and their tokenizers.

 ## Usage
-Download the pre-trained model weights from [https://drive.google.com/drive/folders/1aOTVMTdLcDhOHuj-bcJbO5SPM7Zdh-_O?usp=drive_link](this Google Drive directory) and place them in a directory named 'training_models' within the same directory as the scripts.
+Download the pre-trained model weights from [this Google Drive directory](https://drive.google.com/drive/folders/1aOTVMTdLcDhOHuj-bcJbO5SPM7Zdh-_O?usp=drive_link) and place them in a directory named 'training_models' within the same directory as the scripts.
-Download the training datasets from [https://drive.google.com/drive/folders/1VSXZcAmDQj7Gk1_AEA1HI_dVVUF-sFmW?usp=drive_link](this Google Drive directory) and place them in a directory named 'training_datasets' within the same directory as the scripts.
+Download the training datasets from [this Google Drive directory](https://drive.google.com/drive/folders/1VSXZcAmDQj7Gk1_AEA1HI_dVVUF-sFmW?usp=drive_link) and place them in a directory named 'training_datasets' within the same directory as the scripts.

 To start the training process execute 'run_training.py'.
 After training, performance metrics will be store in the 'training_results.csv' file.